notwaving/100DaysOfCloud/Journey/054/Readme.md

 ## Cloud Research

 - Read the guide, linked in _Prerequisite_ above
 - Imported boto3, os, pytest, moto and the lambda_function itself, although that's come with problems because the folder is called `lambda`.
 This is reserved keyword in Python, so won't work as intended, but changing the folder name breaks the build...
-Next steps would be to
+- Found the location of the `lambda` directory uri as defined in the template, so was able to change it!

 ## Next Steps